kevalpatelce/GroovyWebPractical/README.md

 # GroovyWebPractical

-This project will read json file and give data into excel or csv file.
+This project is realtime chat application.

 ---